mongodb/mongo-cxx-driver/etc/releasing.md

 Ensure that all tickets under the [version to be released](https://jira.mongodb.org/projects/CXX?selectedItem=com.atlassian.jira.jira-projects-plugin%3Arelease-page&status=unreleased) are in `Closed` status on the C++ Driver releases page.
 If not, bulk change open tickets that will NOT be in the release to a new version (create it if necessary).

+For a patch release, check that all tickets for the version to be released have changes cherry-picked onto the release branch.
+This is indicated by a comment on the ticket.
+Here is an [example comment](https://jira.mongodb.org/browse/CXX-2650?focusedCommentId=5271981&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-5271981).

 ## Audit Jira ticket titles and types for use in release notes
 From the releases page click the "Release Notes" link to see a summary of tickets to be included in release notes.
 Update the ticket type and title as appropriate.
 User-facing issues should generally be either "Bug" or "New Feature".
 Non-user facing issues should generally be "Task" tickets (and will be omitted later, so you can ignore them here).